logiqai/docs/logiq-server-configuration/destinations.md

 # Destinations

-Every LOGIQ server configuration file must have one or more destination for the data to be written to.
+Every Apica Ascent server configuration file must have one or more destination for the data to be written to.

 ```text
 destinations: